cui1104/fraudulent-job-posting-detector/README.md

 3. Follow the notebook instructions for uploading the dataset to your working environment.

 ## Contributing
-Contributions to this project are welcome!
-Please refer to the contributing guidelines for more information on how to submit issues, propose changes, or add new features.
+We welcome your interest in contributing to this project!
+For any questions about contributing, proposing changes, or adding new features, please feel free to contact the author directly:

+- Email: [henrycuiht@gmail.com]

+We look forward to your contributions and ideas!

 ## License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.